jlkz/NTU_SC1015_MiniProject/README.md

 - Observing initial patterns and anomalies
 ### Machine Learning
 - Encoding Categorical variables
-- Applying Random Forest Classifier
+- Applying Random Forest Classifier and intepreting with Tree Interpreter
 - Applying XGBoost and interpreting with SHAP explainer
 - Interpreting the models and their accuracy
 ### Data Driven Insights